 Respect for international law and the rule of law are fundamental to security and freedom in Norway, the rest of Europe, and the world as a whole.
 It will always be in Norway’s interests to support a predictable and rule-based international order.

-At the same time, the current security situation means that Norway needs to adjust its course in some respects.
+Adjusting our course At the same time, the current security situation means that Norway needs to adjust its course in some respects.
 A key conclusion of the white paper is that Norway needs to develop closer security policy cooperation with European allies and the other Nordic countries.

 It is in Norway’s interests to cooperate closely with the EU and other European countries in a number of areas, including civilian and military crisis management, external border control, police and intelligence activities, and efforts to combat radicalisation and promote integration.